-After you’ve set the title for your stream, you’ll be ready to launch a game and begin broadcasting.
+After you set the title for your stream, you’re ready to launch a game and begin broadcasting.

 How to stream to Twitch from a smartphone

-While consoles are pretty much focused on streaming gaming content, smartphones are usually useful for everything but.
-This is because Twitch’s smartphone app only lets you broadcast from your phone’s camera.
-If you want to cast mobile gaming, you’ll have to mess with third-party apps.
-Here’s how you live stream to Twitch from your smartphone.
+Twitch’s smartphone app only lets you broadcast from your phone’s camera, so if you want to broadcast mobile gaming, you’ll have to deal with third-party apps.
+Here’s how to live stream to Twitch from your smartphone.

 1. Download and install the Twitch app.

-First things first — you need to have the app installed on your smartphone.
-Head over to the App Store or the Play Store to get it.
+You need to have the app installed on your smartphone.
+Download the Twitch app from the Play Store or the App Store.

 2. Log in to the app.

-You’ll have to go through the whole two-factor authentication process to log in to the app.
+Go through Twitch’s 2FA process to log in to the app.

-3. Press your profile image button in the upper left-hand corner.
+3. Tap your profile image button in the upper left-hand corner.

-You’ll have to allow access to your camera and/or microphone before you’re able to live stream to Twitch via the app.
+You’ll have to allow access to your camera and/or microphone before you can live stream to Twitch via the app.